Coffee Roast Color Analyzer by Agtron M-Basic-II

-The M-series from Agtron is a large area (26 sq.in.) reflectance spectrophotometer designed to deal with the challenge of measuring color and process-related changes associated with food and this large viewing area permits analysis of the irregular geometry of foods with little or NO sample preparation.
+The M-Basic II from Agtron is a large area (26 sq.in.) reflectance spectrophotometer designed to deal with the challenge of measuring color and process-related changes associated with food and this large viewing area permits analysis of the irregular geometry of foods with little or NO sample preparation.

 Four Color Reflectance Mode (red-yellow-green-blue)

 Provides a single numerical score for each of the four colors simultaneously.

 Single Color Reflectance Mode: Displays one user-selected color as a single number score.

 Uses the full visible spectrum and provides a single score calculated with human perception bias.
 This score relates to how the product generally appears to the consumer.
 A two-point change in score from product to product is noticeable under any common lighting condition.

 Uses the full-color spectrum to determine the perceived lightness/darkness of a product.
 A one-point change in score is noticeable.